-Well you would possibly be right!
-Its actually just 5 minute walk off from Atuh Beach.
-No wonder its really look an equivalent .
+Well, you would possibly be right!
+It’s actually just 5-minute walk off from Atuh Beach.
+No wonder it really looks an equivalent.

-What make it becomes so popular recently is that the incontrovertible fact that you’ll easily access the beach from the highest of the cliff. the govt has carved out parts of the cliff into stairs and supply a far better railing (still not the safest, but its decent) right down to the beach.
+What makes it becomes so popular recently is that the incontrovertible fact that you’ll easily access the beach from the highest of the cliff. the govt has carved out parts of the cliff into stairs and supply a far better railing (still not the safest, but it’s decent) right down to the beach.

 Below, you’ll have your own private glistening white sand beach with beautiful palms trees.